Seinfeld season 2: Cast

 The season introduced several characters who returned later on the show.
 The episode "The Pony Remark" featured the second appearance of Helen and Morty Seinfeld, both of whom had previously appeared in the season 1 episode "The Stake Out".
-In "The Stakeout", Morty was portrayed by Phil Bruns; however, David and Seinfeld wanted the character to be harsher, and re-cast him with Barney Martin, who auditioned for the part on October 15, 1990, at 12:45 pm.
+In "The Stake Out", Morty was portrayed by Phil Bruns; however, David and Seinfeld wanted the character to be harsher, and re-cast him with Barney Martin, who auditioned for the part on October 15, 1990, at 12:45 pm.
 Martin was unaware that another actor had already established the part.
 Helen was portrayed by Liz Sheridan, who had played her in "The Stake Out".
 The same episode introduced Jerry's uncle Leo, portrayed by Len Lesser, who was known for his acting in gangster films such as The Outlaw Josey Wales and Kelly's Heroes.
 When Lesser auditioned for the part on October 22, 1990, he incited laughs from David, Seinfeld, and casting director Marc Hirschfeld, but did not understand why, because he did not think his lines were funny.
 Herschfield stated that when Lesser had auditioned it was clear that he was the right actor for the part.
 "The Revenge" features the first appearance by Newman (voiced by David), a suicidal man who lives in Jerry's apartment building.
 In "The Revenge", Newman remained out of sight, although he appeared in a deleted scene.
 Before this scene was cut, William Thomas, Jr. had been cast for the part.
 Although the writing staff never intended for Newman to return to the show, the idea of having Wayne Knight as a neighbor appealed to them.
 Therefore, Knight was re-cast in the role of Newman for the season 3 episode "The Suicide".

 Production

-Castle Rock Entertainment produced Seinfeld, and the show was distributed by Columbia Pictures Television and Columbia TriStar Television.
-Seinfeld was aired on NBC in the United States.
+Seinfeld was produced by Castle Rock Entertainment, and in the United States, it aired on NBC.
 The producers of the show were Larry David, George Shapiro and Howard West.
 Tom Cherones directed all episodes of the season.
 Series co-creators David and Jerry Seinfeld wrote eight of the season's episodes.
 The writing staff was joined by Larry Charles, who wrote three episodes, and Peter Mehlman, who wrote "The Apartment".

 Starting with the season premiere, filming of the show moved from Desilu Cahuenga, in Hollywood, California, to CBS Studio Center, in Studio City, Los Angeles, California.
 Tom Azzari worked as set designer during season two; he often re-used sets from the first season, because Castle Rock Entertainment had rented a large storage facility in which sets were stored, to save money.
 Although the scenes in Monk's Cafe were filmed at CBS Studio Center, the exterior of Tom's Restaurant, a diner at the intersection of Broadway and 112th Street in Manhattan, was used as the exterior for the cafe.
 The second season of Seinfeld was supposed to start airing on January 16, 1991, but the premiere was postponed one week because of the commencement of the first Gulf War.